apinf/ml-rest/README.md

 Businesses and governments have a lot of data, and want to learn about structures and patterns in the data.
 This might include being able to make predictions extending from the data.

+# Situation
 There are myriad tools to help people design Machine Learning workflows.
-However, there does not appear to be a simple.
+However, there does not appear to be a visual programming environment with machine learning primitives.

 # Goal
-General purpose Machine Learning toolkit that is accessible by a REST API and web user interface.
+Build a general purpose machine learning programming environment that is accessible by a REST API and web user interface.

-# Ideas
+# Design

-1. Create a REST API for machine learning algorithms.
+The design will most likely consist of a REST API and User Interface, developed as separate components.

 A REST API would make it easy to use Machine Learning algorithms, since users would not have to install or maintain the ML software.

-2. Create the interactive page for machine learning algorithms with user understanding UI.
-    - UI includes interface for interacting with data, sequencing ML tasks, and accessing output
-    - UI might include basic visualizations to give users insight into data (histogram, etc)
+The user interface for machine learning algorithms will make it easy for people with little programming experience to build machine learning services.
+The UI should include interface for interacting with data, sequencing ML tasks, and accessing output.
+It might also include basic visualizations to give users insight into data (histogram, etc)

 # Roadmap

-- Create draft document describing idea (was done usgin PiratePad)
-- Move draft document to Github repository (open license)
 - Sketch out REST API using design-first API tool
     - seek feedback on API design from Orange3 developers, APInf team, ML community
+- Create wireframe, and possibly mockups, of User Interface
 - Research/choose framework(s) and libraries to commence development
     - REST framework
     - UI framework (if applicable)
     - Visualization framework (if applicable)
 - Scaffold initial REST API
-- Create wireframe of User Interface
 - Prototype initial User Interface using UI framework

-# Design

-The design will peobably consist of an API and User Interface, developed as separate components.

-## API
+# API

 The API might be structured to mirror the Orange3 User Interface.
 Specifically, the Orange3 UI has the following structure: